 Although a home warranty may be tempting you with the notion that you’ll have peace of mind in case anything big or expensive in your house breaks, hopefully at this point you know that they’re a bad idea.

 Instead of buying one, put away some money in a home fix-it fund of your own.
-You’ll be prepared to take care of any emergency yourself — and not at the mercy of a company that only wants to put more of your dollars in their pocket.
+You’ll be prepared to take care of any emergency yourself — and not at the mercy of a company that just wants to put more of your dollars in their pocket.